tybenz/walkie/hubot/index.md

 layout: hubot
 ---

-Frist of all, if you haven't heard of Hubot yet, I suggest you check it out.
+First of all, if you haven't heard of [Hubot](http://github.com/github/hubot) yet, I suggest you check it out.
 Hubot is incredibly smart chat robot and it is high customizable.
 I use it in IRC everyday.
-I also am constantly behind on Basecamp activity.
+I'm also constantly behind on Basecamp activity.
 So I merged the two.

 Once your have your own hubot set up, download walkie.coffee and install